 In partnership with Anthesis, Target has developed and released a comprehensive chemical strategy that includes not only the products on store shelves, but goes beyond to address the entire value chain, and operations.
 Anthesis took a holistic approach to policy development; integrating market and regulatory intelligence with insights gleaned from a real-world implementation of a full-material-disclosure experience completed for a portion of Target’s supply base.

 “This announcement is a huge win for consumer transparency and we’re thrilled that Target is taking this step.
 It’s a forward-thinking policy like this that will drive industry change, ensuring that the health of our planet and its people are never compromised for profit,” said Seventh Generation CEO John Replogle.

 “By working with suppliers to remove toxic chemicals like phthalates, perfluorinated chemicals a

-Download our case study by completing the form below:
+Get the complete case study by completing our form below*:

 *Please note: the PDF will be sent via email shortly after completion of the form.